sunx/i-doit/README.md

 Start by `docker-compose.yml up -d`

-!Important to change MySQL host to `mysql` and all database user to `root`.
+!!!
+Important: change MySQL host to `mysql` and all database user to `root`.